What is a 5500 Form?

 - Employers cannot electronically deliver the SAR to individuals without regular access to electronic media at work unless the individual affirmatively consents to electronic distribution beforehand.
-Before obtaining consent, the employer must provide a statement of the types of documents that will be sent electronically, the individual’s right to withdraw consent and the procedure for doing so, the procedure for updating the individual’s email address, the individual’s right to obtain a paper copy, and a description of the necessary hardware and software requirements to access the SAR.
-Some employers include this consent in their off-boarding paperwork so that they can send terminated employees certain documents, including the SAR, electronically.
+Before obtaining consent, the employer must provide a statement of the documents that will send electronically.
+The individual’s right to withdraw consent and the procedure for doing so, the process for updating the individual’s email address, the individual’s right to obtain a paper copy, and a description of the necessary hardware and software requirements to access the SAR.
+Some employers include this consent in their off-boarding paperwork to electronically send terminated employees certain documents, including the SAR.

-Employers who sponsor a group welfare plan generally must file Form 5500 and corresponding SAR if:
+Employers who sponsor a group welfare plan generally must file Form 5500 and the corresponding SAR if:

-- The plan is fully insured and had 100 or more participants on the first day of the plan year.
-(Dependents are not considered “participants” for this purpose unless they are covered because of a qualified medical child support order.)
+- The plan is fully insured and has 100 or more participants on the first day of the plan year.
+(Dependents are not considered “participants” unless they are covered because of a qualified medical child support order.)

 - The plan is self-funded and uses a trust regardless of how many participants there are.

-- The plan is self-funded and relies on the Section 125 plan exemption if it had 100 or more participants on the first day of the plan year.
+- The plan is self-funded and relies on the Section 125 plan exemption if it has 100 participants on the first day of the plan year.

 Exemptions to Form 5500 and SAR filing: